How To Build a Remote Work Culture and Improve Employee Experience

 Just like with your employees working in the office, regular communication with a work "buddy" can improve an employee's sense of belonging within your company.
 While this is likely to happen naturally for employees in similar roles or work groups, you can foster a deeper sense of team camaraderie by pairing work buddies across different offices or teams.
 This can give employees a better understanding of how other departments operate within the larger organization, improving their ability to collaborate effectively and accomplish work tasks with a "bigger picture" mindset.

 6. Engage Virtual Employees With Creative Team Building Ideas

-With in-person work groups, a team after-hours event is commonplace for community building.
-Thanks to technology, building community in the virtual workplace is possible so that your remote teams aren't precluded from the fun.
+With in-person work groups, team events may be commonplace for community building.
 A little planning can help you engage your employees through creative virtual events, such as:

 - Virtual happy hour